Last Updated on July 2, 2026 by Daniel Globe

 You’ll need your e-ticket number to check in online or at the airport and access your boarding pass.

-Keep it handy when you want to verify ticket details, because this code confirms you’re working with the right reservation.
-If plans shift, you can also use it with customer service to request changes or cancellations.
+Keep it handy when you want to verify ticket details — this code confirms you’re working with the right reservation.
+If plans shift, you’ll also use it with customer service to request changes, refunds, or cancellations.

-Save it somewhere easy to reach, and enter it carefully; one wrong digit can slow down managing itineraries or create ticketing issues.
+Save it somewhere easy to reach, and enter it carefully — one wrong digit can slow down a change request or trigger a mismatch error.

 E-Ticket Numbers for Check-In and Boarding

-When it’s time to check in, your e-ticket number becomes the key piece of information that ties your reservation to your flight.
-You’ll usually see a 13-digit code, with the first three digits showing the airline and the rest identifying your ticket.
-Keep it handy so you can move through check in tips with confidence and skip needless delays.
+At check-in, your e-ticket number is the piece of information that ties your reservation to your flight.
+You’ll see a 13-digit code, with the first three digits showing the airline and the rest identifying your ticket.

 - Enter both parts of the number in online check-in fields.

-- Find it on your e-ticket or boarding pass before you leave.
+- Find it on your e-ticket or boarding pass before you leave for the airport.

-- Show it to airline staff if you need quick help.
+- Show it to airline staff if you need quick help resolving an issue.

-Because your ticket number links directly to your booking, it helps the airline confirm your seat and streamline access.
+Because the ticket number links directly to your booking, it helps the airline confirm your seat and speed up boarding, especially during irregular operations like delays or rebookings.

 Common E-Ticket Number Problems

-E-ticket number problems usually start with a simple entry mistake or a missing digit, since these 13-digit codes need to be formatted exactly right.
-You’ll often run into e-ticket formatting issues when the first three digits, which identify the airline, or the remaining ten digits don’t match your booking exactly.
-That can trigger ticketing errors at check-in or while verifying your trip.
+Most e-ticket number problems start with a simple entry mistake or a missing digit, since the 13-digit code needs to be entered exactly right.
+Getting the first three digits (the airline code) or the remaining ten mixed up will trigger errors at check-in or when verifying your trip.

-If the number still doesn’t line up, compare it with your original booking details, especially after itinerary changes or cancellations.
-When the record still seems off, contact customer service and ask them to confirm the unique booking identifier.
+If the number still doesn’t line up, compare it against your original booking details, especially after an itinerary change, reissue, or cancellation, since those can generate a new ticket number even when your PNR stays the same.
+When the record still seems off, contact customer service and ask them to confirm the ticket number tied to your booking.

 How to Keep Ticket Info Safe

-Once you’ve confirmed your e-ticket number is correct, the next step is keeping that information protected.
+Once you’ve confirmed your e-ticket number is correct, the next step is protecting it.
 Use secure storage, like a trusted password manager, so your booking reference and ticket details stay out of reach from unauthorized access.

-Watch your email closely for strange messages, changed itineraries, or booking alerts you didn’t expect, and report anything suspicious to the airline right away.
+Watch your email for strange messages, unexpected itinerary changes, or booking alerts you didn’t request, and report anything suspicious to the airline right away.

 - Save ticket info in a password manager.